Recipe: Greek Turkey Burgers with Tzatziki Sauce

-- 4 whole grain pita bread (8 pockets total)
+- 4 whole wheat burger buns OR 4 whole grain pita bread (8 pockets total)

 - In a mixing bowl combine the ground turkey, egg, spinach, garlic, red onion, oregano, crushed red pepper, dill weed, salt, black pepper, Feta cheese, and Kalamata olives.
 Mix well and form into 4 burger patties and set aside.

 - In a separate mixing bowl combine Greek yogurt, cucumber, 1 tbsp dill weed, fresh lemon juice, mint leaves, lemon zest, and stir together well.